 - PPACA ("Health Reform")

 8. What are the different types of HRAs?

 There are a few different types of HRAs available today:

 Group coverage HRA (GCHRA): The HRA is integrated with a group health insurance plan.

 One-Person Stand-alone HRA: The HRA is not integrated with group health insurance - it is offered as a stand-alone benefit and reimburses individual health insurance and other out-of-pocket medical expenses.
 Because of health reform changes, stand-alone HRAs are now generally only compliant when there is one participant.

 Retiree HRA: An HRA designed to reimburse employees only after retirement.

-- Qualified Small Employer HRA (QSEHRA): The QSEHRA is the only stand-alone HRA currently available to small businesses with fewer than 50 employees, but more than one.
+- Qualified small employer HRA (QSEHRA): The QSEHRA is a stand-alone HRA currently available to small businesses with fewer than 50 employees.
 The QSEHRA reimburses employees for individual health insurance premiums as well as out-of-pocket medical expenses.

 - Individual coverage HRA (ICHRA): Allows employers of all sizes to reimburse employees for their individual health insurance premiums and out-of-pocket expenses.

 We hope these eight questions and answers have simplified HRAs.
 What questions do you have about HRAs?
 Leave a comment, and we’ll help answer them.